-Application Header file <X11/Xaw/Box.h> Class Header file <X11/Xaw/BoxP.h> Class boxWidgetClass Class Name Box Superclass Composite
+Application Header file <X11/Xaw/Box.h> Class Header file <X11/Xaw/BoxP.h> Class boxWidgetClass Class Name Box Superclass Composite resource macros.
+This is often called the ''public" header file.

-Application Header File This file must be included when an application uses this widget.
-It usually contains the class definition, and some resource macros.
-This is often called the "public" header file.
 Class Header File This file will only be used by widget programmers.
 It will need to be included by any widget that subclasses this widget.
-This is often called the "private" header file.
+This is often called the ''private" header file.
 Class This is the widget class of this widget.
 This global symbol is passed to XtCreateWidget so that the Intrinsics will know which type of widget to create.
 Class Name This is the resource name of this class.
 This name can be used in a resource file to match any widget of this class.
 Superclass This is the superclass that this widget class is descended from.
 If you understand how the superclass works it will allow you to more quickly understand what this widget does, since much of its functionality may be inherited from its superclass.